droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Larder
 <span class="citation"><em>This scene takes place in Appendix B: Area 28.</em></span>

 This area is largely as described in <span class="citation">Larder (p.
 218)</span>.

-The **grick** in this alcove—the warped remains of Gustav Durst’s flayed corpse—is coiled on the ceiling, and drops onto its victim when they enter.
-A DC 17 Wisdom (Perception) check allows a player to determine its presence before entering.
+The **[Grick](https://2e.aonprd.com/Monsters.aspx?ID=2182)** in this alcove—the warped remains of Gustav Durst’s flayed corpse—is coiled on the ceiling, and drops onto its victim when they enter.
+It uses Stealth for initiative and attacks when some one approaches.
+A player who does Search and passes DC 20 Perception check determines its presence before entering.

 If the players disturb the grick, read: